-Mrs. Emilia Dahl is a Townshend parent (her son graduated in 2017 and is now studying at an Ivy League university in America, and her younger daughter is in her final year).
+Mrs. Emilia Dahl is a Townshend parent (her son graduated in 2017 and is now studying at an Ivy League university in America, and her younger daughter graduated in 2019).

 She graduated from the Technical University of Sofia, Bulgaria, studying automated systems engineering; worked as an engineer, and taught at a technical college in her home town of Blagoevgrad.
 She was working on her Ph.D. when she married and moved with her husband to Washington, D.C., where her three children were born.
 She then moved with her family to Madagascar, then back to Bulgaria.

 Mrs. Dahl earned her Masters’ degree in Education from Capella University by distance learning.
 In 2015 two of her children decided to study at Townshend and the family settled in Hluboka.
 The guiding beliefs in her life are the unity of all humanity, the interconnectedness of everything in the world, and the coherence between education (academic and spiritual) and service.